jasonwhite/button/README.md

 compute the task key?
 Implicit dependencies are not known until the task is executed for the first time.
 Bazel and Buck get around this by not even having implicit dependencies -- all task dependencies must be specified up-front.
-It may turn out that is this is impossible to do correctly with implicit dependencies.
+It may turn out that this is impossible to do correctly with implicit dependencies.

 [Bazel]: http://bazel.io/
 [Buck]: https://buckbuild.com/